The Story of Adam Revo

 In addition to this, other reasons were also at play.
 The government may have lent some superficial support to the project and the then Prime Minister Shaukat Aziz had himself taken the car for a test drive and proudly announced that Pakistan had joined the list of countries that design their own cars — but industry stakeholders and academicians all agree that the overriding factor in Revo’s demise is the discouraging government policy.
 In that, even Feroz Khan himself feels cheated.

-Adam Revo during launch event
+Adam Revo during the launch event

 At the groundbreaking of the factory in 2003, former Prime Minister Shaukat Aziz, who was Finance Minister at that time, had promised a push-start.
 “I needed no subsidy or undue support.
 It was a matter of acceptance,” says Feroz.
-“Each year, government buys thousands of cars for its officials.
+“Each year, the government buys thousands of cars for its officials.
 I wanted to be among the listed firms.
 I would have automatically won the bid as Revo’s price was the lowest,” he points out.

 Related: The Costly Auto Industry of Pakistan- Destination Unknown (Part 2)

-To survive and improve upon the car’s design, Adam Motors had needed confirmed yearly sales of 5,000 units, which was not unrealistic in a market of over 160,000 cars annually, and with government support, it was a very achievable target for the company.
+To survive and improve upon the car’s design, Adam Motors needed confirmed yearly sales of 5,000 units, which was not unrealistic in a market of over 160,000 cars annually, and with government support, it was a very achievable target for the company.
 That support never came and Adam Motors couldn’t make it to the approved list.
 As it turned out, the actual government policy was to award a contract to a car maker that has an international presence and annual sales of 200,000 units.
 Adam Motors, clearly, did not fit the bill.

 Revo white